benvaljean/benvaljean.github.io/_posts/2008-12-12-SSL_Certificates_with_Globalsign_on_Firefox.markdown

 1. Open the certificates mmc: Start \> run \> mmc \> File \> Add/remove
     snap in\... \> Add\... \> Certificates.
+2. Choose computer account
-2. Right-click intermediate certification authorities \> All tasks \>
+3. Right-click intermediate certification authorities \> All tasks \>
     Import\...
-3. Follow the wizard to import the certificate.
+4. Follow the wizard to import the certificate.
-4. Check that it appears certificate appears in the list.
+5. Check that it appears certificate appears in the list.
-5. If you\'re installing a new certificate, delete the old/expired one.
+6. If you\'re installing a new certificate, delete the old/expired one.
-6. Run iisreset
+7. Run iisreset

 ### Install on Apache